Property purchase with a short lease

 Presently there are some highly competitive products available whether the property is for use as a main residence or an investment property.
 Lending can also be obtained through a range of structures, including limited companies and offshore trusts.

-At Rangewell, we know those that will - as well as those that specialise in particular sectors.
+Our team also has existing relationships with lenders who would otherwise not offer mortgages or finance to short lease borrowers, but will consider applications through our team.
 Each has its own approach to interest rates and fee arrangements, and comparing them all may require expert knowledge to fully understand what is really being offered.

 At Rangewell, we work with lenders across the market - and we can call on the expert knowledge you need to find the lender that is right for you.
 It means you have the financial solutions you require when you are considering a property purchase.